Workflow Tutorial Capture One Mobile iPad Tethering

 Why tether to iPad with Capture One?

-Why this setup is useful Capture One for iPad gives photographers a more flexible tethering workflow that feels lightweight, fast to deploy, and genuinely useful for client viewing and on-set decision-making.
+Capture One for iPad gives photographers a more portable tethering workflow that feels fast to deploy, easy to review from, and genuinely useful for both solo production and client-facing shoots.

 Cabled tethering setup